sukrit1234/Porfolio_Devlogs/README.md

 ## Hope Land
 This project is paused on 2022 and will resumed in Q1 2024 , Because of budget problem.
-The project won EpicMegagran reciepiants.
+The project won Epic Megagrant recipients.
 So very soon to continue and resume progress with Epic again in 2024

 Devlog one - summary many of system in single video. https://www.youtube.com/watch?v=YosD-lbrc9g&list=PLgeLE5TV_JERIfypcBgizdIws7Z7OGLs5&index=1